fawni/macaron/README.md

 ## todo

+- [x] simple customization options for the things that can't be customized with css
 - [ ] actual design
 - [ ] show multiple macarons at once (container)
-- [ ] simple config for the things that can't be customized with css
+- [ ] option overrides for each macaron

 ## license